Skip to main content

 HeaderRequiredDescription

-X-API-KeyYesYour Iron API key
+X-API-KeyYesYour MoonPay API key

 Idempotency-KeyYesA unique UUID.
 Prevents duplicate identifications if retried.